arm-developer-tools/windowsperf/wperf/README.md

     -dmc dmc_idx      Profile on the specified DDR controller.
 Skip -dmc to count on all DMCs.
     -k                Count kernel model as well (disabled by default).
     -h                Show tool help.
+    --output          Enable JSON output to file.
+    -q                Quiet mode, no output is produced.
+    -json             Define output type as JSON.
     -l                Alias of 'list'.
     -verbose          Enable verbose output.
     -v                Alias of '-verbose'.